 From those to whom much is given, much is expected – especially from needy relatives and friends.
 It’s nice to be able to help out, but it’s not so nice to be viewed as a walking ATM.
 And gratitude is often lacking.
 Adam Scott, a financial planner in Santa Monica, Calif., recalls one woeful client saying of a sponging sister, "I wouldn't care if she just invited us over for McDonald’s if just once she would invite us over."

 There’s no hard and fast rule about lending to friends and relatives.
-“As financial advisers, we can help our clients prepare for retirement, but the cash-flow item that we can never fully prepare for is assistance to family members,” says Tom Balcolm, of 1650 Wealth Management in Fort Lauderdale, Fla.
+“As financial advisers, we can help our clients prepare for retirement, but the cash-flow item that we can never fully prepare for is assistance to family members,” says Tom Balcom, of 1650 Wealth Management in Fort Lauderdale, Fla.
 “It's happened to a number of our clients, and that is why we now build in a buffer to their retirement plans to account for this expense.”
 If your friends or family members ask for a loan, have your financial adviser draw up a loan contract.
-If they default, at least you can write off the loan as a bad debt on your income taxes.
+If they default, at least you can try to write off the loan as a bad debt on your income taxes.

 Don’t overlook state taxes, as well.
 Living in a state with no income tax (or low income tax rates, at least) can save you a pretty penny.

 If you continue to make big bucks, either earned income or investment income, you’ll face a variety of Medicare taxes and surcharges reserved for high earners like you.
-There’s the additional 0.9% tax on income above $200,000 for individual filers and $250,000 for joint filers.
-And the 3.8% tax on investment income of more than $200,000/individual and $250,000/joint.
+There’s the additional 0.9% tax on income above $200,000 for individual filers and $250,000 for joint filers, and the 3.8% tax on investment income of more than $200,000/individual and $250,000/joint.

 Back when you were a lowly thousandaire, most commission-based financial planners probably weren’t very interested in your business.
 After all, a 1% annual commission on $100,000 is just $1,000.
 Folks with smaller portfolios can sit down instead for a couple of hours once a year with a fee-only planner for a few hundred bucks.

-Now that you have a million dollars, you need more help, and commission-based planners are probably way more interested in working for you.
+Now that you have a million dollars, you might need more help, and commission-based planners are probably way more interested in working for you.
 And why not?
 Your $1 million means a $10,000 annual fee, which will grow as your money does.
-Similarly, if you’re also invested in mutual funds that charge an average 1.25% a year in management fees, you’ll pay $22,500 a year in fees.
+Similarly, if you’re also invested in mutual funds that charge an average 1.25% a year in management fees, you’ll pay $22,500 a year in total fees.
 If you were paying that to a contractor, you’d at least get a new bathroom out of the deal.

 If you're comfortable managing your own investment decisions, think about using a low-cost online broker instead.
 Here are some of the best online brokers to consider.
 Or, try a so-called robo-adviser such as Betterment or SigFig.
 These automated online portfolio-management systems charge far less than a human adviser would.

-When F. Scott Fitzgerald observed in The Great Gatsby that the rich are different than you and I, he meant that having wealth strips away basic necessities, such as figuring out where your next meal is coming from.
+When F. Scott Fitzgerald observed in The Great Gatsby that the rich are different than you and I, he meant that having wealth strips away worries over basic necessities, such as figuring out where your next meal is coming from.
 Instead, it leaves you free to ponder other things, such as your own personality, your relationships with others, and the inevitability of death.
 These are questions many people would prefer not to ponder, and having a million dollars in the bank won’t change the answers.